Place d'Armes (Luxembourg): Cercle Municipal

-The Palais Municipal or Cercle as it is generally known stands at the eastern end of the square.
+The Palais Municipal, generally known as Cercle Municipal or Cercle Cité, stands at the eastern end of the square.
 It was originally designed as an administrative building with reception rooms.
 The main structure was completed in 1906 but work on the interior took until 1909.

 On the facade, there is a sculpture by Luxembourg artist P. Federspiel of Countess Ermisinde granting the Charter of Emancipation in 1244 which guaranteed the citizens rights and duties towards the nobility.

 After a period when it was used for the European Court of Justice the Palais Municipal has, since 1969, served as a venue for celebrations and cultural events.

 A plaque on the Cercle Municipal records the liberation of Luxembourg during the Second World War.
 It reads: